williamedwardhahn/AI_Science_Medicine/expert_system.md

 Create an [expert system](https://github.com/williamedwardhahn/AI_Science_Medicine/blob/main/Medical/Micro_Medbot_CSS_YAML_Function3.py) style user interface.

-Your system should have (at least) the following features buttons:
+Your system should have (at least) the following features:

 * Instructions to the user / help
 * Background Informaiton about dataset and modality